MatveiOFFICIAL/rsschool-cv/cv.md

 <h2>About Me:</h2>
 27 y.o.
 7 years worked in a mine in Belarus.
-After political events, he left for Warsaw (Poland).
+After political events, i'am left for Warsaw (Poland).

 <h2>Code:</h2>